UncleGene/concur/rency/notes.md

 ----

 To understand what can go wrong we need to look at how do we deploy our changes to servers.
 One of valid methods of deployment is to

 - shut down
 - all your servers
 - replace your application
 - and start up again

 This is a very safe approach, but safety has its cost - and this cost is availability.
-You just took your site down.
+You just took your site down for unknown time.

 ----

 If you don't want to give away your availability, you have to go with rolling deployment.
-The most common way to do this is to
+The most common way to do this is to:

 - deploy your new code to a single host
 - restart the server to pick up changes
 - deploy to the next one…

   but here is a problem.
 Each rails deployment has only one version of assets.

-In this state (before restart) server is still serving red pages, but it already "forgot" about red assets - so clients are getting 404s, and you are getting routing errors.
+In this state (before restart) server is still serving red pages, but it already managed to "forget" about all red assets - so clients are getting un-styled pages with no javascript.
 The way to mitigate this problem is to use a mix of two strategies.

 ----